 An institution may waive out-of-state tuition and assess in-state tuition for:

 - University System Employees and Dependents.
-Full-time employees of the University System, their spouses, and their dependent children.
+For full-time employees of the University System, their spouses, and their dependent children.

 - Full-Time Public School Employees.
-Full-time employees in the public schools of Georgia or of the Technical College System of Georgia, their spouses, and their dependent children.
+For full-time employees in the public schools of Georgia or of the Technical College System of Georgia, their spouses, and their dependent children.

 - Career Consular Officials.
 Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments.

-- The military sponsor is reassigned out of state and the spouse and/or dependent children remain in Georgia and the sponsor remains on active military duty; or
+- The military sponsor is reassigned outside of Georgia and the spouse and dependent children remain in Georgia;

-- Active military personnel and his/her spouse and/or dependent children who are stationed in a state contiguous to the Georgia border and who live in Georgia.
+- The military sponsor is stationed in a state contiguous to the Georgia border and resides in Georgia;

 - Georgia National Guard and U.S. Military Reservists.
-Active members of the Georgia National Guard, stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children.
+For active members of the Georgia National Guard, stationed or assigned to Georgia or active members of a unit of the U.S. Military Reserves based in Georgia, and their spouses and their dependent children.

 - International and Domestic Exchange Program.
-Any student who enrolls in a University System institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to University System students.
+For any student who enrolls in a University System institution as a participant in an international or domestic direct exchange program that provides reciprocal benefits to University System students.